Menu Close

 Fun Group Activities for Seniors to Combat Loneliness

-a group of seniors smile as they engage in group activities for seniors
+a group of seniors stands outside as they engage in Group activities for seniors

 According to some experts, loneliness in seniors is an epidemic.
 Loneliness has not only adverse mental health effects but also negative physical effects.
-Recreational programs involving other seniors are the best way to keep senior adults active and get the social interaction they need to promote a healthy lifestyle.
-Some studies suggest that as many as 35% of seniors suffer loneliness.
-The problem is especially prevalent among those who live alone, are widowed, or have few friends or family nearby.
+Group activities for seniors are the best way to help them stay active and get the social interaction they need to promote a healthy lifestyle.

 Benefits of Senior Group Activities

-• Emotionally – Group activities give seniors the opportunity to socialize with their peers, which can help reduce feelings of loneliness and isolation.
+• Emotional perks – Group activities give seniors the opportunity to socialize with their peers, which can help reduce feelings of loneliness and isolation.

 • Mental stimulation – Being in a group is beneficial as engaging in new experiences requires the use of problem-solving skills and encourages seniors to learn more about the world around them.